Introduction

 Remember to personalize your cover letter, highlight relevant experiences, and keep it concise.

-For those looking to streamline the process, try —an AI tool that helps you create tailored, professional cover letters based on your resume and the job description.
+For those looking to streamline the process, try Coverletters—an AI tool that helps you create tailored, professional cover letters based on your resume and the job description.

 In just 60 seconds, you can have a customized cover letter that boosts your chances of landing your first job.